 The stress of making the right decision

 When you’re leading change and making the initial decision you have to get involved in the detail and really challenge the process.
 If you’re putting a project forward, you would expect your colleagues to challenge it and say, “what happens if…” and “in my experience…” and ask pithy questions.
 If people raise those in the right way, you’re going to get a better outcome if the project goes forward.

 If it’s not my project but is brought to the board – my job is to challenge, ask the questions that I’m concerned about, raise issues.
 The ‘challenge process’ is all about being honest with your views and concerns, and making sure that you ask the right questions.

 When the stakes are particularly high, the ‘challenge’ process becomes longer and harder.
 It’s a lot harder to get people’s buy-in as well.
 Your approval processes, by definition are much longer and more torturous.

-Channelling the positive side of stress
+Channeling the positive side of stress

 Are you nervous before you give a speech?
-Yes, you should be, otherwise you won’t do a good job.
-So before you do anything on a major initiative, if you’re not nervous and concerned, it probably means you’re not doing your job well enough, or have not taken enough risk.
+Yes, you should be, otherwise, you won’t do a good job.
+So, before you do anything on a major initiative, if you’re not nervous and concerned, it probably means you’re not doing your job well enough, or have not taken enough risk.

-You should be nervous if you’re doing something that’s important, because it matters to you.
+You should be nervous if you’re doing something that’s important because it matters to you.